 Ways To Boost Your Credit Score

-Now that we have gone through the main factors of a credit score, I’m going to go through a list of things that I have done in the past to boost my credit score.
+Next, I’ll give you a list of things I’ve done in the past to boost my credit score.

-I pay all balances before they are due.
+I pay all balances before they’re due.
 My preference is to pay all balances in full.

 • As long as you pay your debts each month, you’re good to go.
-This means minimum or in full payments.
+This includes minimum or in full payments.

 • Work on bringing all accounts current and set up a schedule so you never miss a payment.